 In 382, the then Pope Damasus commissioned the revision of the Gospels translated into Latin.
 The result is well known as the “Vulgate” and was declared binding by the Catholic Church at the Council of Trent in 1546.

-With the sixth epistle written to Philadelphia (“Brotherly Love”), great upheavals began.
-Although the French Revolution even aimed at the complete eradication of Christianity (including burning the Bible), the Pope was removed from St. Peter’s Basilica and state power was withdrawn, the Gospel soon began to spread like never before.
-The United States, which was originally founded in Protestantism, played a key role in the spread of the Bible.
-The door was open.“I know thy works: behold, I have set before thee an open door, and no man can shut it: for thou hast a little strength, and hast kept my word, and hast not denied my name.”
+Major upheavals began with the sixth congregation in Philadelphia (“Brotherly Love”).
+Although the French Revolution had the aim of completely eradicating Christianity (including Bible burnings), the Pope was removed from St. Peter’s Basilica and state power was withdrawn, the Gospel soon began to spread like never before.
+The USA, which was originally founded in Protestantism, played a key role in the spread of the Bible.
+The door was open.
+“Behold, I have set before you a door that is open, and no one can shut it; for you have a little power, and you have kept my word and have not denied my name.”

 The last church Laodicea marks the time up to the present.
-The city was established by Antiochius and named after his wife Laodice.
-The place was considered a health resort with long-distance water connection and a hot spring as the origin.
-The healing eye ointment made in Laozidea was particularly well known.
-A wealthy city founded in 60 AD. destroyed by an earthquake and rebuilt with funds from residents.
-The letter to this church does not contain any positive words, only rebuke.
-Above all, what is lamented is the “thread” in (true) faith.
-“I know thy works, that thou art neither cold nor hot: I would thou wert cold or hot.
-So then because thou art lukewarm, and neither cold nor hot, I will spue thee out of my mouth.
-Because thou sayest, I am rich, and increased with goods, and have need of nothing; and knowest not that thou art wretched, and miserable, and poor, and blind, and naked:”
+The city was built by Antiochius and given the name of his wife Laodice.
+The place was considered a health resort with a long-distance water connection and a hot spring as its origin.
+The healing eye ointment produced in Laozidea was particularly well known.
+A rich city founded in 60 AD. was destroyed by an earthquake and rebuilt using the residents’ funds.
+The letter to this community contains no positive words, only criticism.
+Above all, what is complained about is the “flimsy” nature of the (true) faith.
+“I know your works, that you are neither cold nor hot.
+Oh, that you were cold or hot!
+But because you are lukewarm and neither cold nor hot, I will vomit you out of my mouth.
+For you speak “I am rich and have plenty, and I lack nothing! – and you do not realize that you are wretched and miserable, poor, blind and exposed.”

 The developments in society speak for themselves.
 There has been a veritable explosion of “alternative religions” in the form of occultism, New Age, and new gospel interpretations since the mid-19th century.
 Today the Evangelical churches are only Protestant on the label, but follow the “guidelines” of the Catholic catechism, the Catholic social teaching and the “infallibility” of the “Pontifex Maximus”.
 Protestantism was officially buried on October 31, 2017.